jdoleary/Spellmasons/docs/TasksCurrent.md

 ---
 Priorities
 - Perfect spell prediction (dryrun) with death and heal calculations
+    - Move unit attributes into object within unit and have a copy that matches the same interface called attributesDryRun and then you can choose which attributes object to run castCards on
 - Show visually when you are in danger of being attacked next turn
     - maybe exclamation point over enemies head?
 - Redo colors: Red should always mean danger